alex17-sys/stdlib-sniper/docs/files/move_file.md

+---
+title: Move File
+description: Zero-dependency Python snippets for moving and renaming files using the standard library.
+keywords: backup, confirmation, file, move, os, rename, shutil, timestamp, validation
+---

 # Move File

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for moving and renaming files using the standard library.

 4 snippets available in this sub-category.